 Is there a study guide that can be used to prepare for the exam?

-is designed to be a supplement to help focus a candidate's examination preparation and is not intended to be a replacement for formal and rigorous study of medical texts and journals.
-Examination candidates should be aware that the Study Guide does not necessarily represent the full range of examination content.
-The ABEM does not guarantee enhanced performance on the certification examination as a result of using the Study Guide.
+page has a list of some resources that candidates may find helpful.
+These materials are designed to be a supplement to help focus a candidate's examination preparation and are not intended to be a replacement for formal and rigorous study of medical texts and journals.
+Examination candidates should be aware that the resources listed on the Study Resources page does not necessarily represent the full range of examination content.
+The ABEM does not guarantee enhanced performance on the certification examination as a result of using the resources on that page.

 Will the exam contain questions about EMGs?

 When will I be notified of my examination results?